Skip to main content

-Make sure you meet your legal obligation to assess value for members and you understand what elements contribute to the value your members get from your pension scheme.
+If you are the trustee of a scheme that provides defined contribution (DC) benefits, make sure you understand your legal obligation to assess value for members.
+You should also understand what elements contribute to the value your members get from the pension scheme.

 Published: July 2016